My overview of the whole process to teach 3D printing:

 Things you should know going into teaching 3D printing in your STEM Lab

 You can get started 3D designing on a Chromebook or anything with an internet browser.
 TinkerCAD is free and the most middle school student-friendly software available.
+Start here before you begin to teach 3D printing.

-You do not have to have a 3D printer for learning to be valuable, nor do you have to print everything that is designed.
+You do not have to have a 3D printer for this learning to be valuable, nor do you have to print everything that is designed.
 Kids can create all kinds of things and keep them as screenshots.

 One 3D printer will be very busy with a class of creators.
 Most schools buy one expensive printer but I prefer a fleet of cheap printers.
 The downside to cheap printers is more maintenance and repairs.